Parchin: Founding

 Parchin was reportedly among the sites targeted by Israel in its retaliatory strikes on Iran on the night of 26 October 2024 (Aban 5th 1403 in the Persian date).
 According to Iranian officials cited by The New York Times, Israeli drones targeted the base during the attack's second wave; several drones were intercepted and shot down, though one managed to strike the facility.

 2025 strikes

 In June 2025, the complex was reportedly hit by military strikes.

+2025-6 upgrades

+Satellite images show repairs and fortifications being added to the site (and others) in late 2025 and early 2026.

 Collaborations

 There have been reports of collaborations between Parchin and Imam Hossein University.